tylermorrisford/dr-scrapelove/README.md

 # dr-scrapelove
-A web-scraping app using Mongoose &amp; Cheerio
+A web-scraping app using Handlebars Mongoose &amp; Cheerio

 ## Index
 1. Problem it solves